 “A cousin of the desperado, Tom Lambert of Pattonburg, says both men were shot at the same time, one gunshot each from the two guns in the hands of a man wearing a white hat.
 Both shots took effect at about the same place on both men,” according to Daviess County Historical Society.

-According to a recent story in the Pikes Peak Courier View by Danny Summers, citing Michelle Rozell, manager of the Cripple Creek Outlaws and Lawmen Jail Museum as a source, “Warford was one of the deputy sheriffs charged with seeing that all went well in the pro-union town of Goldfield.
+According to Michelle Rozell, who at the time was manager of the Cripple Creek Outlaws and Lawmen Jail Museum, “Warford was one of the deputy sheriffs charged with seeing that all went well in the pro-union town of Goldfield.
 At election time in November of 1904, Warford ran across Isaac Leibo and Chris Miller, both constables at Goldfield.
 The two lawmen were sitting on a fence near a polling place.
 Warford told them to move on.
 They just sat on the fence with their hands in their pockets, so Warford whipped out his pistols and killed them both.
 Warford was quickly jailed.

 “According to Warford’s story, he fired in self defense.
 According to the autopsy report, the two men were shot in the back.
 Warford was in and out of jail for years.
 As sentiment wavered, charges were dropped and re-filed.”